 The question of debt

-A Monetary sovereign nation using their own currency does not need to impose any taxes at all, unless it needs to cool down an overheated economy.
+available.
+A Monetary sovereign nation using their own currency does not need to impose any taxes at all unless it needs to cool down an overheated economy.
 The real problem with the fiat currency system is the lack of a constitutional restraint on a government

 When the medium of exchange is created and used for non-productive activities, such as gambling on the stock exchange, in derivatives and bonds, that's when the value is destroyed.

 Gold cannot be independent of government manipulation as Roosevelt proved.
 He confiscated gold at $20 an oz and revalued it at $35 an oz to provide the government with a $3 billion windfall.
 It was the farcical attempts of the Bretton Woods